-The Iowa State Singers have been honored in recent years with invitations to perform at several highly distinguished conventions, including the 2004, 2005, 2009, and 2010 ACDA conventions in Sioux Falls, Los Angeles, Minneapolis, and Oklahoma City, and the 2008 and 2011 NCCO National Conferences in Cincinnati and Fort Collins.
+The Iowa State Singers have been honored in recent years with invitations to perform at several highly distinguished music conferences, including the 2004, 2005, 2009, 2010, and 2015 ACDA conferences in Sioux Falls, Los Angeles, Minneapolis, Oklahoma City, and Salt Lake City, and the 2008 and 2011 NCCO National Conferences in Cincinnati and Fort Collins.
 Thousands of choral conductors from the United States and abroad have responded enthusiastically to the choir's offerings.
 The members of the Iowa State Singers have been thrilled with these opportunities and gratefully acknowledge their former members, whose commitment to artistry helped to develop one of the very beautiful traditions at Iowa State University.

-The Singers have also travelled internationally, singing to critical acclaim in the Baltic States and Scandinavia (2003), China (2006), and Korea (2011), where they shared a concert with the world-renowned Incheon City Chorale, and most recently Western Europe (2015).
+The Singers have also travelled internationally, singing to critical acclaim in the Baltic States and Scandinavia (2003), China (2006), Korea (2011) where they shared a concert with the world-renowned Incheon City Chorale, and most recently Western Europe (2015).
 In 2013 the Singers were honored as the national winners of The American Prize, College/University Chorus Division.

 Admission to the Iowa State Singers is by audition, and is open to students enrolled at Iowa State University regardless of major or year in school.
 For audition information, go to: http://www.music.iastate.edu/ensembles/choirview.php